Ken Gray (rugby union): Political career

 He was elected a Hutt County Councillor in 1971 as the member for the Taupo riding.
 His father preceded him as a member of the Hutt County Council.
 In 1973 when the riding he represented was absorbed into the Porirua City Council he was elected as a Porirua City Councillor, serving until 1977.
 Later he was elected to the Hutt Valley Energy Board.
 He joined the Labour Party and became the vice-chairman of the Kapiti Labour Electorate Committee.
 Gray served as a board member for New Zealand Rail and chairman of the Government Health Sponsorship Council.

 He publicly supported the legalisation of homosexuality in New Zealand, a stance for which he received much criticism from contemporaries.
 Fran Wilde, who introduced the bill to legalise, said Gray did much to dispel public ignorance on the issue.

-In 1986 he was elected to the Wellington Regional Council on the Labour Party ticket where he continued to serve until his unexpected death in 1992.
+In 1986 he was elected to the Wellington Regional Council in the Porirua ward on the Labour Party ticket where he continued to serve until his unexpected death in 1992.
 He was chair of the council's operations committee and between 1989 and 1992 he was the council's deputy chairman.

 In the lead up to the 1987 election Gray put himself forward to replace the retiring Gerry Wall as Labour candidate for the Porirua electorate.
 He was regarded as the favourite in the lead up but in a shock upset he missed out on the nomination to trade unionist Graham Kelly.
 Three years later he stood for the Labour candidacy in the seat of Wanganui for the 1990 election, but missed out again.

 In August 1992, Gray was selected as the Labour candidate for Western Hutt parliamentary electorate in the 1993 election, but he died before the election.
 This seat was held by National at the time.
 Historian Lindsay Knight said it was "a seat which he almost certainly would have won".
 Labour Party leader Mike Moore said "Ken was an outstanding citizen ...
 He was a man of firm principle.
 He would have made a marvellous Member of Parliament.
 Having given more than most people in two lifetimes, he still had so much more to give us."

 Death

-Gray died suddenly in his sleep of a heart attack (his brother Jim Gray also died of a heart attack in 1999) on 18 November 1992, aged 54 at his home in Pauatahanui.
+Gray died suddenly in his sleep of a heart attack on 18 November 1992, aged 54 at his home in Pāuatahanui.
 His funeral was at Old St Paul's, Wellington and he was buried at St Albans Churchyard, Pauatahanui.

 Honours

 In the 1990 Queen's Birthday Honours, Gray was appointed a Member of the Order of the British Empire, for services to local-body affairs.

 The Petone Rugby Club, where he played, commemorates him with the Ken Gray Academy.
-The Ken Gray Education Centre was established in a converted shearing shed on the Battle Hill Forest Farm, near the Gray family farm, Pauatahanui Inlet near Pauatahanui, after his death.
+The Ken Gray Education Centre was established in a converted shearing shed on the Battle Hill Forest Farm, near the Gray family farm, Pauatahanui Inlet near Pāuatahanui, after his death.